Model Order Selection with Variational Autoencoding: Results

-Fig.~\ref{fig:1-obs} presents the same evaluation but for data with \textit{one} snapshot.
-We do not plot the results of the IC-based methods here as they would work with a rank one sample covariance matrix, which makes no sense.
-In this plot, the VAEs that have knowledge of the noise variance are able to beat CovNet for every SNR value.
+Fig.~\ref{fig:1-obs} presents the same evaluation as in Fig.~\ref{fig:5-obs} but for evaluation data with \textit{one} snapshot.
+We do not plot the results of the \ac{ic}-based methods here as they would work with a rank one sample covariance matrix.
+In this case, the sample covariance matrix only has one non-zero eigenvalue, making the application of the \ac{ic}-based methods useless.
+In Fig.~\ref{fig:1-obs}, the \acp{vae} that know about the noise variance can beat CovNet for every \ac{snr} value.
 Only \vaecsig\ performs worse than CovNet from 0 to 10\,dB.
-This shows that our approach is also able to beat a supervised method in MO selection, if only a single snapshot is considered.
-With \vaec\ and \vaecsig, we even have low complexity methods that only require a forward pass through the neural networks.
-If it is possible to invest more computational complexity, \vaee\ and \vaeesig\ provide further performance gains.
+This shows that the proposed approach can also beat a supervised method in \ac{mo} selection if only a single snapshot is considered.
+Additionally, the performance gap between \vaee\ and \vaec\ is almost negligible for a single snapshot.